Main Content

 Technology Requirements

 This online course will be delivered via the Rutgers Canvas learning management system.
 After you register, you will receive an email from “Rutgers University Canvas” prompting you to click a link to finish setting up your Canvas account.
-If you do not see this message in your inbox, please check your junk/spam folder.
+If you do not see this message in your inbox, please check your junk/spam folder or search your email for “Instructure” (the vendor who administers the Canvas platform).

 Equipment you will need to access this training: